-15.4 Treatment Strategies
+14.4 Treatment Strategies

 Like any pest species, there is no single treatment method that is appropriate for reducing the presence and impact of mosquitoes on the region.
-GRC officers utilise a number of different methods dependant on the site, type and stage of life cycle of a mosquito.
+Council officers utilise a number of different methods dependent on the site, type and stage of life cycle of a mosquito.
 The treatment methods officers use include:

-- Larvacide Treatments Aerial Larvacide trials will be commenced in the 2018/2019 financial year.
+- Larvicide Treatments

 - Barrier Treatment

 - Vegetation Management

 - Fogging

 Strategic Goal Actions Performance Outcomes 1.
-Plan Principles and Management To ensure that the Mosquito Management Plan (MMP) continues to be based upon sound principles 1.1 Ensure that the MMP embrace the principles of Integrated Pest Management (IPM).
-Review action plans to ensure the principles of Integrated Pest Management are relevant and current in the document 1.2 Ensure that the MMP operates in an environmentally sound, effective and cost-efficient manner.
-Continued monitoring of action plans under the MMP including extending & establishing the rural regional areas into the MMP.
-1.3 To participate and operate the MMP in a cooperative and partnership arrangement with key stakeholder organizations.
-Hold two meetings per year of the Regional Mosquito Management Group Forum prior to main breeding season or following a significant mosquito event.
-To provide an efficient and 1.4 Ensure only environmentally safe bio- rational agents are used for larval control.
-Within 12 months review the use of s- methoprene and Bti as the main larvicides. effective framework to manage the MMP 1.5 Provide and maintain ongoing reporting of operational activities Provide reports for all operational activities upon request.
-1.6 Review the complaints monitoring system for all mosquito complaints.
-Complaints are to be logged into "Pathways" with relevant fact sheet sent to originator if required.
-2. Mapping and Identification of mosquito breeding areas Identify and record key mosquito breeding areas 2.1 Maintain data recording systems identifying all key mosquito breeding areas utilising Councils mapping system.
-Within 12 months review all maps identifying all breeding areas including regional areas of significance.
-3. Surveillance of Mosquito Breeding areas To establish a 3.1 Conduct weekly light trapping during the main mosquito breeding system.
-Conduct weekly light trapping subject to seasonal conditions within Gladstone.
-Trapping outside of Gladstone will occur as required. surveillance system to facilitate 3.2 Continue an inspection program of all key mosquito breeding areas.
-Regular updating of breeding data sheets carried out. implementation of management strategies.
-3.3 Maintain arbovirus disease surveillance data.
-Monitor and detail all arbovirus disease cases by location notified to Council from Queensland Health.
-3.4 Maintain tidal benchmarks for inundation of key breeding areas.
-Maintain benchmark tides for key breeding areas.
-4. Public Awareness and Education To adequately educate the 4.1 Ensure any updated relevant information is provided to the community Information will be provided to the community as required community on mosquitoes and effective preventative measures and provide and make available public relating to mosquito management.
-4.2 Council Officers to engage with the community to ensure public awareness and education Council Officers to set up at least three (3) education stall and undertake two (2) educational facility sessions 4.3 Circulate brochures on mosquito control to better inform the public about mosquitoes, the action being undertaken by Council and the role of the public in self managing Make available to the community, brochures on "Mosquito Control in the Gladstone Region".
-Maintain and promote the checklist for "Controlling Mosquitoes around the home".
-4.4 Promote personal protection within the community Issue media releases promoting personal protection from mosquito bites prior and during the wet season.
-4.5 Issue media alerts prior to and during the mosquito season to keep the public informed on key issues.
-Issue a media alert regarding the forthcoming mosquito season.
-5. Treatment Strategies To implement best 5.1 Review treatment strategies and threshold for key mosquito breeding area.
-Within 24 months review treatment strategies and thresholds for key mosquito breeding areas. practice treatment strategies.
-5.2 Implement, where possible, source reduction strategies to eliminate breeding areas.
-Within 24 months identify breeding areas suitable for source reduction.
+Plan Principles s and N Management To ensure that the 1.1 Ensure that the MMP embrace the principles The principles of Integrated Pest Mosquito of Integrated Pest Management (IPM).
+Management have been adopted. , Management Plan 1.2 Ensure that the MMP operates in an Operating within budget.
+(MMP) continues to environmentally sound, effective and cost- be based upon sound efficient manner. principles including 1.3 To participate and operate the MMP in a Interagency Pest/Vector Management Group extending & cooperative and partnership arrangement Forum held prior to main breeding season or establishing the rural with key stakeholder organizations. following a significant mosquito event. regional areas into , 3 the MMP.
+To provide an 1.4 Ensure only environmentally safe bio- Review of larvicides used in response to efficient and rational agents are used for larval control. change in legislation or industry best effective framework management practices. to manage the MMP 1.5 Provide and maintain ongoing reporting of Provide reports for operational activities operational activities. upon request.
+1.6 Review the complaints monitoring system Complaints are logged into 'Pathway' and for all mosquito complaints. managed in accordance with procedures.
+2. Mapping and Identification of Mosquito Breeding Areas Identify and record 2.1 Maintain data recording systems identifying Document breeding areas in Council's key mosquito all key mosquito breeding areas utilising mapping system. breeding areas Council's mapping system.
+3. Surveillance of Mosquito Breeding Areas To establish a 3.1 Monitor known mosquito breeding sites.
+Monitoring and identification of species. surveillance system 3.2 Maintain arbovirus disease surveillance data.
+Review notifiable disease report from to facilitate Queensland Health. implementation of management strategies 4.
+Public Awarene ss and Education To educate the 4.1 Ensure relevant information is provided to Provide relevant information to the community on the community. community through communication mosquitoes and platforms. effective 4.2 Council Officers engage with the community Council Officers to participate in preventative to ensure public awareness and education. communication education programs (for measures example Ecofest).
+Promote GRC's Mosquito Management video.
+5. Treatment Strategies To implement best 5.1 Review treatment strategies and threshold Review completed. , practice treatment for key mosquito breeding area. strategies.
+5.2 Implement, where possible, source Where practicable, breeding areas have been - reduction strategies to eliminate breeding eliminated. areas.
+1 I

-16. ANNUAL REVIEW & REPORT
+15 REVIEW & REPORT

-Good record keeping practices are crucial for the continuation of this Plan and retention of knowledge within the organisation.
+Good record keeping practices are crucial for the continuation of this plan and retention of knowledge within the organisation.
 The following list includes the minimum required records to be kept on the Council's record management system: